isomerpages/gb-assist/_gov-assist/3-covid-specific-support.md

   * 75% for aviation, tourism, built environment, aerospace and MICE organisers sectors
   * 50% for the food services, retail, arts & entertainment, marine & offshore and land transport sectors
   * 25% for all other firms

+Click <a href="https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=JSSEmployerEligibilitySearch" style="color:#037e8a">here</a> to check for eligibility.

+## Enhanced Wage Credit Scheme (WCS)

+* Additional $500m for employees’ wage increases, on top of $600m disbursed in March 2020

+Click <a href="https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=EmployerEligibilitySearch" style="color:#037e8a">here</a> to check for eligibility.